AEADataEditor/replication-template-development/REPLICATION.md

 - [ ] `Discrepancy in output` (either figures or numbers in tables or text differ)
 - [ ] `Bugs in code`  that  were fixable by the replicator (but should be fixed in the final deposit)
 - [ ] `Code missing`, in particular if it  prevented the replicator from completing the reproducibility check
+  - [ ] `Data preparation code missing` should be checked if the code missing seems to be data preparation code
 - [ ] `Code not functional` is more severe than a simple bug: it  prevented the replicator from completing the reproducibility check
 - [ ] `Software not available to replicator`  may happen for a variety of reasons, but in particular (a) when the software is commercial, and the replicator does not have access to a licensed copy, or (b) the software is open-source, but a specific version required to conduct the reproducibility check is not available.
 - [ ] `Insufficient time available to replicator` is applicable when (a) running the code would take weeks or more (b) running the code might take less time if sufficient compute resources were to be brought to bear, but no such resources can be accessed in a timely fashion (c) the replication package is very complex, and following all (manual and scripted) steps would take too long.